Diabetes is one of the commonest chronic diseases, affecting Irish adults.

 Education may take the form of individual instruction or group classes.

-It might be provided in writing or through a visual medium such as DVD, multimedia computer software, or access to special Internet sites.
+It might be provided in writing or through a visual medium such as DVD, multimedia computer software, or access to special Internet sites like this website.

 A key element of successful education is providing simple, clear messages, tailored to the needs of the individual, and verifying that the messages have been understood.

-The information may concern the nature of the disease, diabetes self-management behaviors, and the positive and negative consequences of not adopting health recommendations.
+The information may concern the symptoms and prevention of the disease, how to test your blood sugar levels and having a healthy lifestyle, and the negative consequences of not adopting health recommendations.

 Information about what to do if a dose of medication has been missed or if illness occurs or other problems arise or if you are traveling across many time zones.